nicolasmelo1/clojure-challenge-truenorth/server/README.md

 ##### About the records

 This was also fun to do, i don't know if i understood the idea right or not, but i pretty much implemented.
 I created a simple endpoint that enables you to filter the way you want, this means you can filter by value with all sorts of filtering.
-You can filter values in between two values, you can filter by "not in", you can filter by greater than, and less than.
+You can filter values between two values, you can filter by "not in", you can filter by greater than, less than, or, of course, equal to a value.

 The sorting was pretty straight forward to do.

-Validation: This was the hardest parts to do.
-I needed to guarantee that the data is properly validated before actually coming to the handler, this way i can guarantee that the data goes correctly to the service.
+Validation: This was the hardest part to do.
+I needed to guarantee that the data is properly validated before actually going to the handler, this way i can guarantee that the data goes correctly to the service.
 I did this by creating a middleware that validates query params, we validate them together with a Malli schema.
 This way we can guarantee that the data is validated correctly.

 The problem with query params is that they should be flat like: